101companies/101worker/modules/simpleSentiments/README.md

 # Description

 This module uses TextBlob to analyse the sentiment of comments per File.
+Textblob is python library for language processing.
+A Textblob can be created by using any String.
+The sentiment property returns a tuple of the form (polarity, subjectivity), where polarity is a float within the range [-1.0, 1.0] and subjectivity within the range [0, 1.0] (0 means very objective and 1.0 very subjective).
-A resource file named sentiment.json is saved containing the polarity and subjectivity of the comments.
+A resource file named sentiment.json is saved containing the polarity and subjectivity of the comments (output-example: [0.3, 0.5] ).

 # Requirements